-3. Dehumidification Mode
+4. Dehumidification Mode

-See Fig. 38 and 39 for Thermidistat connections.)

-The dehumidification output, D or DHUM from a thermostat should be connected to the furnace control thermostat terminal DHUM.
+See Fig. 38 and 39 for Thermidistat connections.
+The dehumidification output, D or DHUM on the Thermidistat should be connected to the furnace control thermostat terminal DHUM.
+The dehumidification output, D or DHUM from a thermostat.
 When there is a dehumidify demand, the DHUM input is activated, which means 24 vac signal is removed from the DHUM input terminal.
 In other words, the DHUM input logic is reversed.
 The DHUM input is turned ON when no dehumidify demand exists.
-Once 24 vac is detected by the furnace control on the DHUM input, dehumidification capability is activated.
-If the DHUM is removed for more than 48 hr, the furnace control reverts back to non-dehumidification mode.

-The cooling operation described in item 2. above also applies to operation with a Thermidistat.
+Once 24 vac is detected by the furnace control on the DHUM input, the furnace control dehumidification capability is activated.
+If the DHUM input is low for more than 48 hours, the furnace control reverts back to non-Thermidistat mode.
+The cooling operation described in item 3. above also applies to operation with a dehumidification thermostat..
 The exceptions are listed below:

 - a.
-When the R-to-G-and-Y1 circuit is closed and there is a demand for dehumidification, the furnace blower motor BLWM will continue running at low-cool speed (same speed as FAN). - b.
-When the R-to-G-and-Y/Y2 circuit is closed and there is a demand for dehumidification, the furnace blower motor BLWM will drop the blower speed from COOL to HEAT for a maximum of 10 minutes before reverting back to COOL speed.
-If there is still a demand for dehumidification after 20 minutes, the furnace control CPU will drop the blower speed back to HEAT speed.
-This alternating 10 minute cycle will continue as long as there is a call for cooling.

-c.
-When the "call for cooling" is satisfied and there is a demand for dehumidification, the cooling blower-off delay is decreased from 90 sec to 5 sec.
+Low cooling When the R-to-G-and-Y1 circuit is closed and there is a demand for dehumidification, the furnace blower motor BLWM will continue running at low-cool speed (same speed as LO HEAT). - b.
+High cooling When the R-to-G-and-Y/Y2 circuit is closed and there is a demand for dehumidification, the furnace blower motor BLWM will drop the blower speed from COOL to HI HEAT for a maximum of 10 minutes before reverting back to COOL speed.
+If there is still a demand for dehumidification after 20 minutes, the furnace control CPU will drop the blower speed back to HI HEAT speed.
+This alternating 10-minute cycle will continue as long as there is a call for cooling. - c.
+Cooling off-delay When the "call for cooling" is satisfied and there is a demand for dehumidification, the cooling blower-off delay is decreased from 90 sec to 5 sec.

-4. Continuous Blower Mode
+5. Continuous Blower Mode

-When the R-to-G circuit is closed by the thermostat, the blower motor BLWM will operate on continuous-blower speed (can be adjusted to FAN, HEAT, or COOL speed) at the thermostat.
-Factory default is FAN speed.
+When the R-to-G circuit is closed by the thermostat, the blower motor BLWM will operate on continuous-blower speed (can be set to LO HEAT, HI HEAT, or COOL speed).
+Factory default is LO HEAT speed.
 Terminal EAC-1 is energized as long as the blower motor BLWM is energized.
-During a call for heat, the blower BLWM will stop during igniter warm-up (17 sec), ignition (7 sec), and blower-ON delay (25 sec), allowing the furnace heat exchangers to heat up more quickly, then restarts at the end of the blower-ON delay period at HEAT speed.
+During a call for heat, the blower BLWM will stop during igniter warm-up (17 sec), ignition (7 sec), and blower-ON delay (45 sec in low-heat, and 25 sec in high-heat), allowing the furnace heat exchangers to heat up more quickly, then restarts at the end of the blower-ON delay period at LO HEAT or HI HEAT speed respectively.
+The blower motor BLWM will revert to continuous-blower speed after the heating cycle is completed.
+In high-heat, the furnace control CPU will hold the blower motor BLWM at HI HEAT speed during the selected blower-OFF delay period before reverting to continuous-blower speed.

-In heating, the furnace control CPU will hold the blower motor BLWM at HEAT speed during the selected blower-OFF delay period before reverting to continuous-blower speed.
-When the thermostat "calls for low-cooling," the blower motor BLWM will switch to operate at low-cool speed (same speed as FAN).
-When the thermostat is satisfied, the blower motor BLWM will operate an additional 90 sec on low-cool speed (same speed as FAN) before reverting back to continuous-blower speed.
+When the thermostat "calls for low-cooling", the blower motor BLWM will switch to operate at low-cool speed (same speed as LO HEAT).
+When the thermostat is satisfied, the blower motor BLWM will operate an additional 90 sec on low-cool speed before reverting back to continuousblower speed.